-The next-generation VLA (ngVLA) is a future centimeter-to-millimeter wave interferometer that builds on the legacy of the JVLA, ALMA and the VLBA, as the next major facility in ground-based U.S. radio astronomy.
+The Next-Generation VLA (ngVLA) is a future centimeter-to-millimeter wave interferometer that builds on the legacy of the JVLA, ALMA, and VLBA, as the next major facility in ground-based US radio astronomy.
 The ngVLA is optimized for observations at wavelengths between the superb performance of ALMA at sub-mm wavelengths, and the future SKA1-MID at longer (decimetric) wavelengths.

 The ngVLA opens a new window on the Universe through ultra-sensitive imaging of thermal line and continuum emission down to milliarcecond resolution, as well as unprecedented broad band high-angular-resolution continuum polarimetric imaging of non-thermal processes.
 The ngVLA will perform transformational science covering areas of terrestrial planet formation to the first generation of molecules in the early Universe, as detailed in the recently published ngVLA Science Book.

-An additional 19 6m dishes will make up a short-spacing array (SSA) and will be sensitive to a portion of the larger angular scales undetected by the main array.
-The SSA may be combined with 4 18m (main-array) antennas used in total power mode to completely fill in the central hole in the (u, v)-plane left by the 6m dishes.
+An additional 19 6m dishes will make up a Short Baseline Array (SBA) and will be sensitive to a portion of the larger angular scales undetected by the main array.
+The SBA may be combined with four 18m (main array) antennas used in total power mode to completely fill in the central hole in the (u, v)-plane left by the 6m dishes.